chamburr/modmail/web/content/privacy.md

 # Contact Us

-For more information about our privacy practices, if you have any questions, or if you would like to make a complaint, please contact us through sending email to hi@wyvor.xyz.
+For more information about our privacy practices, if you have any questions, or if you would like to make a complaint, please contact us through sending email to hi@modmail.xyz.

 _Last updated: 1 December 2020_